 Fishman’s Russian friends found it fun and started using it to update their own whereabouts and ping each of their friends with statuses like – “I woke late” or “Can’t talk, I’m at the gym”.

-In no time this feature became a channel for instant messaging and users started chatting with each other through statuses like someone would post “What’s up, Karen?” and Karen would reply by changing her status.
+In no time, this feature became a channel for instant messaging, and users started chatting with each other through statuses like someone would post “What’s up, Karen?” and Karen would reply by changing her status.

-Jan recognized this accidental opportunity at his town-house in Santa Clara and soon realised the need for upgrading the operating model of the status app to an internet-based instant messaging application.
+Jan recognised this accidental opportunity at his town-house in Santa Clara and soon realised the need for upgrading the operating model of the status app to an internet-based instant messaging application.
 This is how version 2.0 came into existence.

 “Being able to reach somebody halfway across the world instantly, on a device that is always with you, was powerful,” – Jan Koum

-Soon after realizing the demand for an instant messaging application, WhatsApp 2.0 was launched in its beta stage.
+Soon after realising the demand for an instant messaging application, WhatsApp 2.0 was launched in its beta stage.
 People loved the idea of logging in with just a phone number and sending messages to contacts using the internet instead of operator SMS plans.